How healthy are your dog's teeth?

 Dog teeth dental

-One of the most common causes of bad breath is poor dental health.
+One of the most common causes of bad breath is poor dog dental care.
 After eating, a slimy layer of plaque (a combination of saliva, bacteria, and food particles) will start to form on the teeth.
 Over time, this can harden into a calcified material known as tartar.

 Tartar can cause other dental issues – such as inflamed gums and cavities – and can cause fishy-smelling breath.
 Plus, foreign objects – like food or sticks – can also get lodged in the mouth and cause a foul smell.